hansspiess/pinboard-linkroll/README.md

 ### Overriding the plugin template

-The [default template](https://github.com/hansspiess/pinboard-linkroll/blob/master/widget/partials/pinboard-linkroll-widget-public.php) of the plugin uses Bootstrap's [List group](http://getbootstrap.com/components/#list-group) markup, however to override the template with a path (which has to be relative to the active theme's path), paste the following into the theme's `functions.php` and save the new template file to the specified location:
+To override the [default template](https://github.com/hansspiess/pinboard-linkroll/blob/master/widget/partials/pinboard-linkroll-widget-public.php) with a path (which has to be relative to the active theme's path), paste the following into the theme's `functions.php` and save the new template file to the specified location:

 ```php
 function change_pinboard_linkroll_template( $path ) {